TriteHexagon/Midi2ASM-Converter/README.md

 * If the noise channel actually needs rests (for example, entire bars), it will simply repeat the last note detected for that entire duration.

 ## Missing Features / Improvements
 * Read directly from a MIDI file.
-I'm not planning on doing this just yet, seeing as it works fine at the moment and it would be a ton of work to make.
+I'm not planning on doing this any time soon, seeing as it works fine at the moment and it would be a ton of work to implement.
+* A mode to make the noise channel print temporary, easily repalceable notes instead of the normal notes.
+This is because, by experience, the notes that are present in the MIDI rarely translate to any of the existing drumkits, so I always have to manually change the notes.
+This mode would make that a bit easier and also prevent situations where the MIDI has different percussion in different ocatve, which naturally isn't how the noise channel works.

 ## Can I help?
 * **YES**.
 I do have basic training in programming, but this is, technically, my first foray into an actual, useful programming language.
 As such, I guarantee that the code is awful.
 For that reason alone, feel free to suggest changes to make the code cleaner or fixes.